Arthur Honegger: Biography

+Musical friendships

-While at the conservatoire, Honegger befriended Jacques Ibert, then Milhaud, and then met Germaine Tailleferre and later Georges Auric was well as the pianist Andrée Vaurabourg.
+While at the conservatoire, Honegger befriended Jacques Ibert, then Milhaud, and then met Germaine Tailleferre and later Georges Auric as well as the pianist Andrée Vaurabourg.
 The first concert of the Nouveaux Jeunes took place at the Théâtre du Vieux-Colombier on 15 January 1918: Jane Bathori and Andrée Vaurabourg gave the Six Poèmes d'Apollinaire (now complete for the first time).
 Roland-Manuel was present, Halbreich notes that he might well have been one of the Six, as well as Jacques Ibert.
 Those who would later be known as "Les Six" wanted to create a fresh, French style of composition.
 Honegger was far from blending in with the group as his style was somewhat more serious ("I don't have a cult for street fairs or the music-hall", he wrote in a letter to Paul Landormy) and complex.
 Nevertheless, this association was important in establishing his reputation in the Parisian music scene.
 Honegger collaborated with the other members of Les Six only in 1920 (with a short 'Sarabande' for L'Album des Six), and 1921 (with a 'Marche funèbre' for Les mariés de la tour Eiffel, and finally in 1952 (with a 'Toccata' for La Guirlande de Campra).